-- 1. The approval of this Tentative Map is for the creation of a single lot condominium project approved with a total of 185 condominium units.
+- 1. The approval of this Tentative Map is for the creation of a single lot condominium project approved with a total of 258 condominium units.
 (Engineering, Planning) - 2.
 The Tenant Relocation Assistance Plan is approved as shown in Exhibit B. The project shall comply with all terms and conditions outlined in the Tenant Relocation Assistance Plan.
 (Planning, Attorney) - 3.
 The applicant shall pay City's actual costs for providing plan check, mapping, GIS, and inspection services.
 This may be a combination of staff costs and direct billing for contract professional services.
 (Engineering, Environmental Utilities, Finance) - 4.
 Converting this project shall not reduce the responsibilities of the homeowners of this project from maintaining all on-site fire systems including all common adjoining fire sprinkler-piping penetrations.
 Clear language shall be provided in the CC&Rs regarding maintenance and common easements agreement for service.
 A service company shall be obtained to maintain all on-site fire protection system.
-(Fire)
+(Fire) - 5.

-- 5. Minimum fire flow is 1,500 gallons per minute with 20 lbs. residual pressure.
-The fire flow and residual pressure may be increased, as determined by the Fire Marshall, where the project utility lines will serve non-residential uses.
-(Fire) - 6.
 Any facilities proposed for placement within public/electric utility easements shall be subject to review and approval by the Electric Department before any work commences in these areas.
 This includes, but is not limited to, landscaping, lighting, paving, signs, trees, walls, and structures of any type.
+(Electric)

-(Electric) - 7.
-All landscaping in areas containing electrical service equipment shall conform with the "Electric Department Landscape Design Requirements" as outlined in Section 7.00 of the Electric Department's "Specifications for Residential Trenching" (Electric) - 8.
+- 6. All landscaping in areas containing electrical service equipment shall conform with the "Electric Department Landscape Design Requirements" as outlined in Section 7.00 of the Electric Department's "Specifications for Residential Trenching" (Electric) - 7.
 It is the developer's responsibility to notify PG&E of any work required on PG&E facilities.
 (PG&E)